 Graduate management students have exclusive access to the Graduate Computer Lab (Fulton 260) and the Graduate Management Lounge (Fulton 124).
 See your Graduate Management Student Handbook for the pass code.

-In addition, graduate students have access to a variety of meeting and study rooms in Fulton Hall, three conference phones, and a limited number of lockers.
-To reserve a room or conference phone, go to the online scheduler.
-Please note: if you are off campus you must first connect to the BC Network via VPN.
+In addition, graduate students have access to a variety of meeting and study rooms in Fulton Hall and a limited number of lockers.
+To reserve a room, log into the Agora Portal and click on "CSOM Room Scheduler" in the "Other Services" section.

 All Carroll School graduate students are subscribed to program-specific listservs used for academic announcements, career resource information, speakers, and events.
 It is your responsibility to verify that your email address is not suppressed in the Information Privacy Preferences section of your Agora account.
 If you are not receiving listserv emails, please email Graduate Student Services.